-The Clery Act and Title IX both pertains to establishing a safe environment on on-campus that is learning inductive.
+The Clery Act and Title IX both pertain to establishing a safe environment on campus that is conductive to learning.

 Clery Act